Best Enterprise Video Platform: 2020 Comparison

 “Enterprise Starter” plans are basic, with (for example) live streaming restricted to SD resolution and only 8 hours per year.
 Custom plans increase the price, but they do reflect a more professional feature-set (API access, better support options, etc.).

-Dacast — Plans for businesses start at $125/month and include all features (API access, monetization tools, etc.) and 2 TB bandwidth.
-Plans with larger bandwidth allotments are available at a discount, and bandwidth can also be added as-you-go.
-An add-on package for advanced VOD features (including China video delivery, a more powerful CMS, and better video security tools) starts at $85/month.
+Dacast — Plans for businesses start at $188/month and include all features (API access, monetization tools, etc.) and 2 TB bandwidth.
+Plans with larger bandwidth allotments are available at a discount, and bandwidth can also be added as you go.

 Kaltura — Frankly, Kaltura has a confusing array of pricing options.
 The VPaaS (Video Platform as a Service) option is priced based on usage of bandwidth, storage, transcoding, amount of content uploaded, number of plays, minutes streamed, etc. According to external sources, Kaltura pricing starts at roughly $500 – $1,000 per month.